 Ethics, principles and appraisal

 Our board brings an ethical lens to every area of its work, whether it be as a Living Wage employer or in its approach to ethical and responsible investment.
-In 2019 we will be paying special attention to race and gender lensing and what they mean for our work.
+In 2020 we will be paying special attention to race and gender lensing and what they mean for our work.
 Trustees are expected to abide by the Nolan principles of public life – selflessness, integrity, objectivity, accountability, openness, honesty, and leadership – and to be transparent in their declarations of any conflicts of interests arising in the course of their duties.
-If you would like to see a copy of the Trustee Register of Conflicts is available for public inspection and each conflict is graded for its level of seriousness and appropriate action arising.
+If you would like to see a copy of the Trustee Register of Conflicts please email us.
+Each conflict is graded for its level of seriousness and appropriate action arising.
 All trustees are appraised annually by the Chair, who is appraised by another senior trustee.
 Any learning and development needs are then addressed during the year.

 Duration of trusteeships

 There is no maximum period of trusteeship for family trustees.
 While many in the charity sector believe in maximum terms of trusteeship, we find here that there is a great benefit in having long-standing trustees.
 As a trust, we rarely work on a short term basis and our governance arrangements enable us to take things on ‘ for the long haul’.
 Working as we do on structural issues and in collaborations, we find the dual factors of a shared value base and a long-term view are vital.